Alfredo Martinez (art patron): Alfredo Martinez Gallery

 Following a string of high-profile collective and individual exhibitions during Marpad Gallery's first two years, Martinez launched his own eponymous fine art gallery, Alfredo Martinez Gallery, in 1993.
 Martinez served as the gallery's president and chief director and personally curated and organized its events and exhibitions during its seven-year run.
 Assisting him were his wife Gloria Martinez as administrator and general coordinator of logistics, his nephew Arian Gonzalez as his personal assistant, as well as his daughters attorney Maibe M. Casalins and Dr. Darlanne Martinez, the latter of whom translated the gallery's extensive catalog of published works.
 Based in Coral Gables, the gallery also recruited noted Cuban literary figures including Nancy Perez Crespo, Jorge Valls, Carlos M. Luis, Giulio V. Blanc, Roberto Cayuso, Luis Lastra, Francisco Fernandez Rubio, Aldo Menendez, and Armando Alvarez-Bravo as writers and presenters for opening receptions, tours of new exhibitions, and catalogue content.
 Among the gallery's Contemporary Art curators was Peruvian critic Jose Antonio Rivas.

-As the main force behind the gallery, it's exhibitions reflected Martinez's continuing passion for social and cultural themes that he felt did not receive adequate attention from the art establishment.
+As the main force behind the gallery, its exhibitions reflected Martinez's continuing passion for social and cultural themes that he felt did not receive adequate attention from the art establishment.
 As with Marpad, these were balanced with high-demand names that were already known by the public.
 The gallery received early attention when it hosted a retrospective on famed Cuban Vanguardia artist Victor Manuel titled Victor Manuel: Transcendencia de la Libertad in 1993 as well as the controversial 1994 exhibition AIDS: Arte vs Silencio (AIDS: Art vs Silence).
 The latter featured artwork by Cuban artist Reynold Campbell and was among the first exhibitions in South Florida to be fully dedicated to the still-taboo subject of AIDS, resulting in the El Nuevo Herald feature article La Violencia de Reynold Campbell (The Violence of Reynold Campbell).
 Other notable solo exhibitions held in the gallery included showings of Josignacio (1996, 1998) and Jose Mijares (1996).
 Mijares, then 75, stated that his retrospective there, titled Mijares En Grande (Mijares at Large), was the definitive solo exhibition of his career.